Moss' logic for ordered coalgebras: Proof system and completeness

 A rule is said to be \emph{sound} if, whenever all the assumptions are valid sequents, the conclusion is also a valid sequent.
 A rule is called \emph{invertible} if whenever the conclusion is valid, then all the assumptions are valid as well.
 A rule has a \emph{subformula property} if all the assumptions consist of subformulas of the conclusion only.
 A rule with the empty set of assumptions is called an \emph{axiom}.

-A \emph{proof} in the calculus ${\mathbf{G}}_{\nabla\Delta}$ is a well-founded tree labelled by sequents in the following way: \begin{enumerate} \item Each leaf is labelled by an instance of an axiom. \item Each non-leaf node $n$ is labelled by the conclusion of an instance $I$ of some rule.
-The children nodes of $n$ are labelled by the assumptions of the instance $I$. \end{enumerate} We say that a sequent is \emph{provable} if there is a proof whose root is labelled by the sequent.
+A \emph{proof} in the calculus ${\mathbf{G}}^T_{\nabla\Delta}$ is a well-founded tree labelled by sequents in the following way: \begin{enumerate} \item Each leaf is labelled by an instance of an axiom. \item Each non-leaf node $n$ is labelled by the conclusion of an instance $I$ of some rule.
+The children nodes of $n$ are labelled by the assumptions of the instance $I$. \end{enumerate}

+We say that a sequent is \emph{provable} if there is a proof whose root is labelled by the sequent.